Omnova Solutions is Among the Companies in the Specialty Chemicals Industry With the Highest Debt to Equity Ratio (OMN, GRA, AXTA, SHW, KRA) | Comtex SmarTrend

 Sherwin-Williams follows with a a debt to equity ratio of 284.9, and Kraton Corp rounds out the top five with a a debt to equity ratio of 254.1.

-SmarTrend recommended that subscribers consider buying shares of Sherwin-Williams on July 23rd, 2019 as our technology indicated a new Uptrend was in progress when shares hit $479.14.
-Since that recommendation, shares of Sherwin-Williams have risen 21.4%.
-We continue to monitor Sherwin-Williams for any potential shift so investors can protect gains and will alert SmarTrend subscribers immediately.
+SmarTrend recommended that subscribers consider buying shares of Omnova Solutions on June 27th, 2019 as our technology indicated a new Uptrend was in progress when shares hit $6.42.
+Since that recommendation, shares of Omnova Solutions have risen 57.6%.
+We continue to monitor Omnova Solutions for any potential shift so investors can protect gains and will alert SmarTrend subscribers immediately.

 Keywords: highest debt to equity ratio omnova solutions wr grace & co axalta coating s sherwin-williams kraton corp